ivan-esc/amr-5th-archive/README.md

 - Key usage of registers, clock trees, and memory maps for STM32 pin configuration.
 - Timer preescaling for precise PWM outputs, ultrasonic sensors and interrupt-based non-blocking task control.
 - Implementation of UART serial communication with byte-syncing algorithms for byte transmission between **App Bluetooth Client <-> STM32 <-> ESP32**
-- I2C communication protocols for IMU and Color sensor communication with the STM32f0Discovery
+- I2C communication protocol for IMU and Color sensor communication with the STM32f0Discovery
 - Implementation of encoder based odometry with IMU correction, with digital low pass RC smoothing filters.
 - PWM control with PID motor output generation with acceleration curves on velocity references to reduce sudden current loads.
-- Precise AGV mode with precise line following algorithm and station-control
+- AGV mode with precise IR line following algorithms and station floor color detection logic control.
 - Robust AMR control that works for any route uploaded.
 - Intuitive visual cues configuration with ESP32 libraries
 - ADC readings and conversions from LM35 temperature sensors and battery-level voltage divider Vout.